 The Importance of Inspections

-For most people buying a first home is a significant investment and to help safe guard you from buying a property with issues that might cost you thousands, it is critical you spend ample time inspecting the property youself and asking the agent the right questions.
+For most people buying a first home is a significant investment and to help safe guard you from buying a property with issues that might cost you thousands, it is critical you spend ample time inspecting the property yourself and asking the agent the right questions.

 It is also recommended you get a professional building and pest inspection as the experts who carry these out are trained to identify any serious problems which can help you decide if you are making a wise purchase or not.